TimothyYW/Project_05/README.md

 ## **4. The rationale to map the business requirements**

-+ Business Requirement 1: data corralation analysis
++ Business Requirement 1: data correlation analysis

     + OverallQual, YearBuilt, and YearRemodADD are the highest positive correlation with SalePrice
     + The category BsmtExposure_No, GarageFinish_Unf, and KitchenQual_TA are the highest negeative correlation with SalePrice
     + 1stFlrSF and EnclosedPorch has the lowest correlation with SalePrice
+    + As this result can be viewe in [Data correlation](/jupyter_notebooks/03%20Data_Correlation.ipynb)

 + Business Requirment 2:

+    + the best model was Gradient Boosting with test score of 0.88
+        + with hyper parameters
+    + still showing significant overfitting and further work need to be done to correct this
+    + the baseline model got test score of 0.75
+    + the worst performing model was KNN with test score of 0.75
+    + linear regression and ARDRegression show no overfitting but potentially underfitting seen by the higher test score
+    + This result can be viewe in [Modeling](/jupyter_notebooks/04%20Modeling.ipynb)

 ## **5. ML business case**

 + Sale price prediction

     + Sales people will need to know an estimated price so that they can better help their clients decided on listing price for their home.
     + Deciding price to bid offer for the house price.